Yeb02/LogicGates/README.md

 -Select a block in green on the bottom left, displace it by clicking on it.
 -Click on a node and release on another to link them.
 If you click on a node from the input block, it will only change it's value.
 To link those, select another node first.
 -Click on an input node to delete its connection.
--An output node can be link to several inputs.
+-An output node can be linked to several input nodes.
 -Press the button to register a field's input on the top left.
 -Press the create button to create a bloc from what is on the screen.
 -Press the clear button to clear the workbench.